Shroud of Turin: Scientific analysis

 Sindonology (from the Greek σινδών—sindon, the word used in the Gospel of Mark to describe the type of the burial cloth of Jesus) is the formal study of the Shroud.
-The Oxford English Dictionary cites the first use of this word in 1964: "The investigation ... assumed the stature of a separate discipline and was given a name, sindonology," but also identifies the use of "sindonological" in 1950 and "sindonologist" in 1953.
+The Oxford English Dictionary cites the first use of this word in 1964: "The investigation ... assumed the stature of a separate discipline and was given a name, sindonology", but also identifies the use of "sindonological" in 1950 and "sindonologist" in 1953.

 Secondo Pia's 1898 photographs of the shroud allowed the scientific community to begin to study it.
 A variety of scientific theories regarding the shroud have since been proposed, based on disciplines ranging from chemistry to biology and medical forensics to optical image analysis.
 The scientific approaches to the study of the Shroud fall into three groups: material analysis (both chemical and historical), biology and medical forensics and image analysis.

 Early studies

 The first direct examination of the shroud by a scientific team was undertaken in 1969–1973 in order to advise on preservation of the shroud and determine specific testing methods.
 This led to the appointment of an 11-member Turin Commission to advise on the preservation of the relic and on specific testing.
 Five of the commission members were scientists, and preliminary studies of samples of the fabric were conducted in 1973.

 In 1976 the physicist John P. Jackson, the thermodynamicist Eric Jumper and the photographer William Mottern used image analysis technologies developed in aerospace science for analyzing the images of the Shroud.
 In 1977 these three scientists and over thirty other experts in various fields formed the Shroud of Turin Research Project.
 In 1978 this group, often called STURP, was given direct access to the Shroud.
+Joe Nickell of the Committee for Skeptical Inquiry has pointed out that "STURP's leaders served on the executive council of the Holy Shroud Guild, which is devoted to the "cause" of the reputed relic", a group whose motivation it was to campaign for the legitimacy of the Turin shroud.
+Paleontologist Steven Schafersman has described STURP as "an organization totally composed of believers in the authenticity of the Shroud", with the exception of a single agnostic being Walter McCrone.

 Also in 1978, independently from the STURP research, Giovanni Tamburelli obtained at CSELT a 3D-elaboration from the Shroud with higher resolution than Jumper and Mottern.
 A second result of Tamburelli was the electronic removal from the image of the blood that apparently covers the face.